roytang/blog/content/notes/2018/01/10156317519613912/index.md

 - fbreposts03
 ---

 I realize it's a joke, but realistically I imagine one could build a parser that recognizes keywords like "responsive", "fancy menus", "load fast" and pulls in a website template with such options enabled (I would guess response and load fast should be defaults).
-The parser could store your prefs...
-More
+The parser could store your prefs and recognize what your "fav fonts" are.
+Of course no content specified, so "BIG pictures" would imply large stock pictures and probably all the website text is "Lorem Ipsum".
+"No bugs" probably isn't implementable.

 {{% quoted url="https://www.facebook.com/9gag//posts/10156761307701840" label="9GAG's Facebook post" %}}